Skip to main content

 1. Go to the cloud project and click New Sandbox.

-2. Fill the form you can set the same sandbox domain as before.
+2. Fill out the form.
+You can set the same sandbox domain as before.

 3. In the database section select Use snapshot option.